Commonwealth Shared Scholarships

 Scholarship Application Procedures

-- STEP 2: In addition to the EAS application form, applicants must ALSO submit a COMPLETE on-line application for admission to study one of the eligible programmes at SOAS as soon as possible but no later than the scholarship deadline.
-You will be required to have an offer of admissions by the time selection takes place so we strongly recommend you to submit an admission application by the end of December.
+Applicants must submit a COMPLETE on-line application for admission to study one of the eligible programmes at SOAS as soon as possible.
+You will be required to have an offer of admissions by the time selection takes place.
+Selection will start on April 9th, 2021

 A complete application for admission includes transcripts, an explanation of the grading system for any degree obtained outside the UK, two references, CV and a personal statement.
-In order to be considered for this scholarship, please remember to provide a statement of financial need with your appplication for admissions.
-The panel will be considering your EAS application TOGETHER with your online application for admission.
+IMPORTANT: In order to be considered for this scholarship, please remember to provide a statement of financial need with your application for admissions.
+Applications without the statement of financial need will not be considered.
+The panel will be considering your scholarship application TOGETHER with your online application for admission.

 IMPORTANT INFORMATION ABOUT REFERENCES:

-If SOAS decides to nominate you for a scholarship, you will be required to submit the hardcopy of the references early April as we are required to check your references.
+If SOAS decides to nominate you for a scholarship, you will be required to submit the hardcopy of the references mid-February as we are required to check your references.
 If your references submitted to Admissions have not come from an official/institution email account, we will need to verify them.
 Please ensure you keep a hardcopy of the references (i.e. the reference should be on headed paper in a sealed, signed envelope supplied directly by the referee or the applicant), should SOAS decide to nominate you for a scholarship.

 For enquiries, please contact: